 4. Maintains Vision

-While natural foods containing vitamin A can counteract this disease, studies have shown beta-carotene supplements alone are not sufficient to halt its progression (Evans et al. 20179).
+While natural foods containing vitamin A can counteract this disease, studies have shown that beta-carotene supplements alone cannot halt its progression (Evans et al. 20179).

 5. Reduces Inflammation

 In addition to infectious diseases, insufficient intake of vitamin A mainly promotes chronic inflammation in the body.

 Therefore, the anti-inflammatory effect of retinol from the skin to the lungs is indispensable (Reifen 200211).